Eastern European Time

 Principal Cities: The largest city in the EET timezone is Cairo from Egypt with population about 7.735 million people.
 Other major cities in the area are Alexandria, Kiev, Al Jizah, Beirut

-Daylight Saving: This is a standard timezone, however during summer some places adjust time for one hour forward for daylight saving and observe Eastern European Summer Time (EEST).
+Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Eastern European Summer Time (EEST).

 German: OEZ - Osteuropäische Zeit